corkami/collisions/README.md

 There's no central structure to the whole file.
 So no global header or comment of any kind to abuse.

-A trick would be to start a dummy file of variable length, but the length is always at the same offset, which is not compatible with UniColl, which means only Chosen Prefix collisions is useful here.
+A trick would be to start a dummy file of variable length, but the length is always at the same offset, which is not compatible with UniColl, which means only chosen-prefix collisions is useful here.

 ### ZIP

 **TL;DR** There's no generic re-usable collision for ZIP.
-It should be possible to collide 2 files in 2h.core (36 times faster than Chosen Prefix)
+It should be possible to collide two files in 2h.core (36 times faster than chosen-prefix)

 <img alt='a ZIP file' src=https://raw.githubusercontent.com/corkami/pics/master/binary/ZIP.png width=600/>